KubawGaming/StaticPlaceholders/README.md

 The staticplaceholders plugin allows you to easily add static placeholders without having to implement static placeholders in other plugins.

+If you need, you can add other placeholders to the permanent placeholders!

 Config.yml:
 ```yaml
 # Static placeholders.
 You can enter what placeholder you want on the left, and on the right the value it should convert to.